Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What is the course about?

-The "Learning and Skills Teacher" course is designed to prepare individuals for a career in teaching and training within the post-compulsory education sector.
+The "Learning and Skills Teacher" apprenticeship is designed to prepare individuals for a career in teaching and training within the post-compulsory education sector.
 This sector includes further education (FE) colleges, adult and community learning settings, work-based learning environments, and other educational institutions that provide vocational, technical, and professional education.

 Why should I choose the course?